Ape (1976 film): Reception

+In a contemporary review from October 4, 1976, Gene Siskel of the Chicago Tribune called the film "exactly what the annoying television ads make it out to be—a cheap Korean-made picture attempting to cash in on the new, multimillion-dollar 'King Kong' film due at Christmas."
+He added that "we never see the monster stand next to any people, because that would give away the monster's actual size as it rips apart a rubber shark, model boat, model helicopter, and cardboard town."
+He later put it on his list of the worst films released in Chicago during 1976.

 Much of the commentary on A*P*E focuses on the film's low-quality special effects.
-For example, John Wilson, creator of the Razzies, claims that the ape suit used in the film "looks more like your grandmother's lamb's wool coat collar than an actual simian."
+For example, John Wilson, creator of the Golden Raspberry Awards, claims that the ape suit used in the film "looks more like your grandmother's lamb's wool coat collar than an actual simian."
 He also remarks that "a five-year old could spot the [model buildings and vehicles] as phony."
 Wilson also describes the film's music as "one of the worst movie soundtracks of all time."
 Other critics have noted that the size of the ape appears to change throughout the film, and that the ape actor's T-shirt is visible through holes in his costume.
 At one point, the ape throws a snake at the camera and "the snake hits the camera, making it shake."

-In a scathing review, monster movie critic Mike Bogue states that "A*P*E may not be the worst giant monster movie ever made, but it would have to chart high on any Top Ten Worst list."
-Citing such things as the ape vomiting and the ape dancing to the film score, Bogue states that "as the genre magazine Castle of Frankenstein used to say in its movie reviews, this one is so bad it has to be seen to be disbelieved."
+Monster movie critic Mike Bogue stated, "A*P*E may not be the worst giant monster movie ever made, but it would have to chart high on any Top Ten Worst list."
+Citing elements such as the ape vomiting and dancing to the film's score, Bogue states that "as the genre magazine Castle of Frankenstein used to say in its movie reviews, this one is so bad it has to be seen to be disbelieved."

 In reviewing A*P*E, along with other King Kong parodies, Roy Morton states that the film "quickly degenerates into a dreadfully campy spoof."
 He speculates that on realizing the low quality of their production, the producers deliberately tried to make an already bad film worse in the hope that moviegoers would laugh with them, instead of at them.
-To that end, Morton states that while cinematically inferior to The Mighty Peking Man, A*P*E does have an "it's so bad it's good" cult film appeal the aforementioned film lacks.
+To that end, Morton states that while cinematically inferior to The Mighty Peking Man (1977), A*P*E does have an "it's so bad it's good" cult film appeal the aforementioned film lacks.
 Nevertheless, he closes his review stating that the scene where the ape looks directly at the audience and gives everyone watching its movie "the finger" sums up the entire film.